KomodoPlatform/developer-docs/docs/qa/recover-atomicDEX-mobile-swap-desktop.md

 }
 ```

 Please contact us in the [Discord server](https://komodoplatform.com/discord) if any step is unclear.
-When in doubt, ask first before following a step.
+When in doubt, ask first before executing a command.